robwillup/mithrandir/docs/Languages_And_Frameworks/Go/Functions/2023-11-05@Go_Functions_Syntax.md

 }
 ```

-Or you can used this simplified syntax:
+Or you can use this simplified syntax:

 ```go
 func work(p1, p2 float64) {